Corporate Governance

 Board of Directors

-From the perspective of making business decisions in a timely manner and reinforcing corporate governance, the Board of Directors consists of nine directors, three of whom are outside directors (one of whom is female).
-The Board of Directors typically meets once monthly to make decisions on matters delegated to it under the Companies Act of Japan and on important business matters stated in the regulations for meetings of the Board of Directors, as well as to receive status reports on the execution of business operations and supervise the execution of the business.
+From the perspective of making business decisions in a timely manner and reinforcing corporate governance, the Board of Directors consists of nine directors, four of whom are independent outside directors (two of whom are female, including one who is a foreign national).
+The Board of Directors typically meets once a month to make decisions on matters delegated to it under the Companies Act of Japan and on important business matters stated in the regulations for meetings of the Board of Directors, as well as to receive status reports on the execution of business operations and supervise the execution of business.

 -